Forward selection and post-selection inference in factorial designs: Setup of factorial designs

-For each unit $i$, the treatment level $Z_i$ only reveals one potential outcome.
-We use $Y_i = Y_i(Z_i) = \sum_{\bz\in\cT} Y_i(\bz)\ind{Z_i = \bz}$ to denote the observed outcome.
-We also use $N_i = N(Z_i)$ to denote the number of units for the treatment group in which unit $i$ is assigned to.
-The central task of causal inference in factorial designs is to use the observed data $(Z_i, Y_i)_{i=1}^N$ to estimate factorial effects.
+For each unit $i$, the treatment combination $Z_i$ only reveals one potential outcome.
+We use $Y_i = Y_i(Z_i) = \sum_{z\in\cT} Y_i(z)\ind{Z_i = z}$ to denote the observed outcome.
+We use $N_i = N(Z_i)$ to denote the number of units for the treatment group to which unit $i$ is assigned to.
+The central task of causal inference in factorial designs is to use the observed data $(Z_i, Y_i)_{i=1}^N$ to estimate the factorial effects.
 Define